bloominstituteoftechnology/ML-Project-Proposal/PROPOSAL.md

 TODO

 Technique/Concept:
-- Matches that have players on the similar skills level carry more weight.
+- Algorithm similar concept to this.  http://rank.shoryuken.com/about/index e.g. Matches that have players on the similar skills level carry more weight.
 TODO

 ## What is your overall goal with this project?
 1. To predict what are the characters likely to win in a tournaments, particularly a big one coming up in August 3-5 (just in time for the project completion).